-Annual Memorial Christmas Tree Decorating is held the second Sunday in December
+Annual Memorial Christmas Tree Decorating is held every year on the second Sunday in December

 “Happy Holidays” is a greeting we often hear this time of year, but if you’re mourning the loss of a loved one the holiday season may be anything but happy for you.
 Whether the death has just occurred or happened years ago there is no time of the year that we are more painfully aware of the empty space our loved one has left behind than during the holiday season.
 But how do we celebrate the holidays when our loved one is no longer here?
 Creating new rituals and new traditions that pay tribute to their memory is one way to survive- and perhaps even embrace- the holidays when a loved one has died.